471lucy/ECE471_duckhunt_spring2022/README.md

 *also note it performs best on level 30 because this is where most of the training data came from*

+*also note this was run in windows 10 and wasn't tested using any other system*

 ***
 files that were modified/needed to run the solution :